Healthy Jade Devils Ivy (Epipremnum aureum 'Jade') in bright indirect, also known as Jade Devils Ivy

 Process

 Water propagation shows roots in 2-4 weeks; soil takes 3-6 weeks.
-Wait for roots to be 2-3 inches before potting.
+A practical check: wait for roots to be 2-3 inches before potting.

 Pitfalls